mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

     1. Hold a meeting to ratify and adopt everything above
 1. File Statement of Information with Secretary of State (90 days since creation of your EIN)
 1. Register with the California Attorney General's registry of charitable trusts
-1. Get Federal recognition (501(c)(3))
+1. Get Federal recognition as a 501(c)(3)
     1. IRS-1023
     1. Your organization's press coverage
     1. Your homepage
     1. Articles of Incorporation stamped by the State Secretary
     1. Phone a friend
+1. File California tax exemption forms
 1. Get Municipal recognition

 ## Reserve Your Name with the Secretary of State

-This is an important step to take if you think somebody else might already have your name or if you think it might get scooped up before you finish your paperwork.
+This is an important step if you think somebody else might already have your name or if you think it might get scooped up before you finish your paperwork.
 This is your opportunity to say that your organization is named such-and-such and nobody else can have that name.

 More information about this can be [found on the Secretary of State's website][sos-name].
-The process involves downloading [a form][sos-reserve], filling it out and then waiting for a reply.
+The process involves downloading [a form][sos-reserve], filling it out, mailing it in, and then waiting for a reply.
 Once you get the reply, the name is yours for 60 days.
 This is probably also a good time to...

 ## Check for Trademarks

 If you think the name of your organization might be a trademark, you should check [the USPTO's trademark database][tmdb] to see if it is.
 If so, it's probably wise to re-think the name of your organization.
-Naming your organization the Nike Charitable Trust probably won't work out.
+Naming your organization the Nike Charitable Trust probably won't work out well for you.

 ## Get an EIN